Gravity as the Source of Curvature, not curvature as the source of gravity

 Geometry as a Record, Not a Cause

-PEI sees geometry as a record of influence, not the source of it.
+PRI sees geometry as a record of influence, not the source of it.

 Think of tire tracks in snow: